Give Boomerang Kids a Hand Up, Not a Handout

 3. Agree on a recovery plan.

 Help the child create and agree to follow a bare-bones budget.
-It might include commitments to buy clothes at second-hand stores, get rid of car payments by replacing a more expensive car with a clunker, and spend only a very small allowance on entertainment.
-It’s also essential to agree on consequences for not following the plan.
+It might include commitments to buy clothes at secondhand stores, get rid of car payments by replacing a more expensive car with a clunker, and spend only a very small allowance on entertainment.
+It’s also essential to agree on the consequences of not following the plan.

 4. Focus on learning and changing behavior.